Meet the cast of Bancroft series 2

 Ryan McKen performs Daanish Kamara

 Who’s Daanish Kamara?
-We met Daanish in collection one, when Elizabeth Bancroft acquired him behind bars and persuaded him to betray his older brother, the ruthless gang chief Atif Kamara.
-With Atif out of the best way, Bancroft and Daanish got here to a secret settlement; they now work hand in glove, arranging and controlling the medication commerce within the space.
+We met Daanish in sequence one, when Elizabeth Bancroft bought him behind bars and persuaded him to betray his older brother, the ruthless gang chief Atif Kamara.
+With Atif out of the best way, Bancroft and Daanish got here to a secret settlement; they now work hand in glove, arranging and controlling the medicine commerce within the space.

 “Elizabeth Bancroft has become a significant and anchoring relationship in his life and this partnership has made Daanish a dangerous man,” ITV explains.
 “With no family hierarchy to bind him, senior police protection and the intelligence his brother lacked, Daanish is a force to be reckoned with.
 Despite this new found power, Daanish still fears his mother.
 When Mrs Kamara returns from Pakistan, seeking revenge for her favourite son’s murder, Daanish must rely on Bancroft to save him.”